N2 EDUCATION

 Courses Outside of Base-Membership

-Biomedical Research Ethics (EN)
+Biomedical Research Ethics (EN & FR)

 Biomedical Focus course consists of 9 modules and provides historic and current information on regulatory and ethical issues important to the conduct of research involving human participants.